-The Dental Wings Lasermill system utilizes millions of short, high-intensity laser pulses to remove small amounts of material from a standard block until the restoration is completed.
-The extremely small laser spot size allows a resolution more than 10X higher than traditional CNC mills, resulting in extremely life-like restorations.
+The Lasermill system utilizes millions of short, high-intensity laser pulses to remove small amounts of material from a standard block until the restoration is completed.
+The extremely small laser spot size allows a resolution more than 10x higher than traditional CNC mills, resulting in extremely life-like restorations.

 Highlights of the Lasermill System

-A complete chairside solution with the Dental Wings Intraoral Scanner, DWOS Chairside and Lasermill offer unprecedented capabilities and simplicity for the dental practice.
-As an open system, the Dental Wings Lasermill can also be connected with other open scanning and design solutions.
+A complete chairside solution with an intraoral scanner, chairside design software, the Lasermill will offer unprecedented capabilities and simplicity for the dental practice.
+As an open system, it can also be connected with other open scanning and design solutions.

 Low Operating Costs